demisto/content/Packs/EDL/Integrations/EDL/README.md

 1. Export a list of malicious IPs to block via a firewall.
 2. Export a list of indicators to a service such as Splunk, using a supported output format.
 3. Generate feeds to be used on PAN-OS as External Dynamic Lists.
-4. Create External Dynamic Lists (EDLs) of the IP addresses, URLs and domains used by ransomware, known APT groups, and active malware campaigns for tracking in AutoFocus.
+4. Create External Dynamic Lists (EDLs) of the IP addresses, URLs, and domains used by ransomware, known APT groups, and active malware campaigns for tracking in AutoFocus.
 5. Create External Dynamic Lists to track IPs and URLs commonly used by Microsoft Office365 or CDNs and cloud services, or used as tor exit nodes.

 ## Configure Generic Export Indicators Service on Cortex XSOAR